-Ready to challenge your roadmap to align it with your overall strategy?
-Here's an overview of a typical 4-week process we use at GenUl-a roadmap of a roadmap, if you will.
+Ready to challenge your roadmap to ensure it's aligned with your overall strategy?
+Here's an overview of a typical 4-week process we use at GenUI-a roadmap of a roadmap, if you will.
 The emphasis is on speed, creativity, and big-picture thinking.
 Keep things loose and agile, especially at first.